 Erin N. Bush

-MA, U.S. History & New Media, George Mason University (2005)
+MA, U.S. History and New Media, George Mason University (2005)

-BA, History & Journalism, University of Wisconsin-Madison (1997)
+JBA, History and Journalism, University of Wisconsin-Madison (1997)

-George Mason University (2012-present)
+George Mason University (2012-2018)

 Book Note of The Missouri State Penitentiary: 170 Years Behind the Walls, by Jamie Pamela Rasmussen, The Journal of Southern History Vol. 79, Issue 4 (Nov, 2013): 1033.

-Presentations & Papers
+Conference Presentations & Workshops

 “Beyond a Reasonable Doubt: Executions of Women in the United States,” Women’s History in the Digital World, Bryn Mawr, Pennsylvania, March 22-23, 2013.